-- The control strategy should focus on the absence or presence of elemental impurities in the final substance relying on the process capabilities and on the control of elemental impurities (using preferably option 1, or alternatively option 2a of the ICH Q3D guideline). - Absence of an elemental impurity can be concluded when it is shown with convincing evidence that it is purged to a level which is consistently below 30% of the calculated concentration limit based on the indicated route of administration and based on the option 1 daily intake (as per table A.2.2 of the ICH Q3D guideline), in a minimum of 3 consecutive commercial batches or a minimum of 6 consecutive pilot batches of the final substance.
-Other approaches concluding on the absence of an elemental impurity may be considered if scientifically justified (e.g. using option 2a of the ICH Q3D guideline when the daily dose of a drug substance is low).
-The summary table submitted by the applicant (and appended to the CEP) should specify on which basis absence of elemental impurities has been determined.

-- When applicable, a justified specification for elemental impurities in the final substance should be introduced.
-For any elemental impurity intentionally introduced into the last synthetic step of the process, a specification in the final substance is expected (as this is associated with an elevated risk for impurities being carried forward), unless it is consistently and convincingly demonstrated that the process is capable to purge the impurity from the final substance to a level which is below 30% of the calculated concentration limit. - Screening results of several batches for elemental impurities may support but do not replace a RMS as described above.
-This might be done in a similar manner as is illustrated in appendix 4 of the ICH Q3D guideline. - For the analytical methods used: - o For screening purposes: The analytical methodology used should be mentioned along with minimum validation information such as indication of the specificity and sensitivity of the method (LOD/LOQ). - o Control included in the specification of the final substance: A detailed description of the analytical method used should be provided which is suitable to be annexed to the CEP.
+- The control strategy should focus on the absence or presence of elemental impurities in the final substance, relying on the process capabilities and on the control of elemental impurities (using preferably option 1, or alternatively option 2a of the ICH Q3D guideline, when justified). - Absence of an elemental impurity can be concluded when it is shown with convincing evidence that it is purged to a level which is consistently below 30% of the calculated concentration limit based on the indicated route of administration and based on the option 1 daily intake (as per table A.2.2 of the ICH Q3D guideline), in a minimum of 3 consecutive commercial batches or a minimum of 6 consecutive pilot batches of the final substance.
+Other approaches concluding on the absence of an elemental impurity may be considered if scientifically justified (e.g. using option 2a of the ICH Q3D guideline).
+The summary table submitted by the applicant (and appended to the CEP) should specify on which basis absence of elemental impurities has been determined. - When applicable, a justified specification for elemental impurities in the final substance should be introduced.
+For any elemental impurity intentionally introduced into the last synthetic step of the process, a specification in the final substance is expected (as this is associated with an elevated risk for impurities being carried forward), unless it is consistently and convincingly demonstrated that the process is capable to purge the impurity from the final substance to a level which is below 30% of the calculated concentration limit.
+The limits applied for the control of elemental impurities in the final substance should reflect the process capabilities, and the PDE of ICH Q3D may be used as reference. - Screening results of several batches for elemental impurities may support but do not replace a RMS as described above.
+This might be done in a similar manner as is illustrated in appendix 4 of the ICH Q3D guideline. - For the analytical methods used: - o For screening purposes: The analytical methodology used should be mentioned along with minimum validation information such as sensitivity of the method (LOD/LOQ). - o Control included in the specification of the final substance: A detailed description of the analytical method used should be provided which is suitable to be annexed to the CEP.
 The analytical method should be validated in accordance with the requirements of ICH Q2.